square/maker/src/components/Modal/README.md

 ### Multi-view Modals

 If you need to
-- open a modal on top of another modal
+- open a modal "on top" of another modal
 - transition between different modals with dynamic heights

 Then what you actually want is a **Multi-view Modal**.
 This is not a special component, but a combination of `Modal` + `TransitionResize`.
 If you have multiple modals refactor them into their own views and then switch between them inside a single modal inside of a `TransitionResize` component.
 Note: if all your views have the same height you may want to just skip using `TransitionResize`.